How much money will I need?

 You will usually need to have registered on your course before you can open a bank account and it might take a few weeks before this is ready.
 So it's important to bring enough money with you for the your first few weeks in the UK.

 The amount of money you will need to bring may depend on whether or not you have already paid for your accommodation.
-If you've already paid for your accommodation, we recommend having access to at least £500, to cover food and other initial expenses.
-If you have not yet paid for your accommodation, then you will need to have access to more money when you arrive.
+If you've already paid for your accommodation, we recommend having access to at least £1000, to cover food and other initial expenses.
+If you have not yet paid for your accommodation, then you may need to have access to more money when you arrive.

 Help and advice about money